The RustWeek unconference is an invite-only event for Rust maintainers, on Fri May 16 & Sat May 17.

 Venue layout

-Below is the floor plan of the venue.
+The venue has a socializing and outdoor area, the All-Hands wing (pink) and the Unconference wing (green).
 More information can be found on the DUS venue page.

 Unconf Sponsors